TetraWeb/docker/php/README.md

 There are environment variables which can be passed to images on docker run

- - `$WITH_XDEBUG=1` - enables xdebug extension
+ - `WITH_XDEBUG=1` - enables xdebug extension
- - `$COMPOSER_GITHUB=<YOUR_GITHUB_TOKEN>` - Adds Github oauth token for composer which allows composer to get unlimited repositories from Github without blocking non-interactive mode with request for authorization.
+ - `COMPOSER_GITHUB=<YOUR_GITHUB_TOKEN>` - Adds Github oauth token for composer which allows composer to get unlimited repositories from Github without blocking non-interactive mode with request for authorization.
 You can obtain your token at [https://github.com/settings/tokens](https://github.com/settings/tokens)

     [Composer documentation about Github API rate limit](https://getcomposer.org/doc/articles/troubleshooting.md#api-rate-limit-and-oauth-tokens)